Family Law

 Spousal Support and Child Support Are Calculated Together

-When child support is also at issue, it is determined first under the statewide guidelines schedule.
+When child support is also at issue, it is determined first under the statewide guideline schedule.
 The spousal support formula then applies to the adjusted income figures.
-The custody schedule directly affects both results — which means these issues must be evaluated together from the outset.
+The custody schedule directly affects both results, which means these issues should be evaluated together from the outset.

-Post-divorce alimony does not exist in isolation.
-It interacts directly with the property division, business interest valuation, and the overall financial structure of the decree.
-The alimony analysis and the equitable distribution analysis are best conducted together.
+Post divorce alimony does not exist in isolation.
+It interacts directly with property division, business interest valuation, and the overall financial structure of the decree.
+The alimony analysis and the equitable distribution analysis are best handled together.

 Early strategy determines leverage.
 Call 412-351-4422 or schedule a consultation before the next conference date.